 And luckily this one is naturally gluten free.

 “Never fail” and easier than regular caramels.

 - Sweetened Condensed Milk

 - White Sugar

 Butter a cookie sheet and place on a large pot holder.
 Place all ingredients in a heavy pan, then turn the heat to medium-low and stir constantly or it may leave chunks or specks.
 Cook to between soft and firm ball stage (242° at sea level, 232° at high altitude).
+Stir very well near the end, scraping the bottom of the pan because it tends to brown.
 (Tip: Use ice water method to test for desired texture, dropping a small ball of hot caramel into a bowl of ice water, then taking out and testing texture with your fingers and your mouth.)
 Once you’ve reached the desired texture, pour onto buttered cookie sheet and leave on level surface undisturbed for 12-14 hours.
 Cut into small squares and wrap in waxed paper.